manoj-kumar-joshi/Earth-Terrain-Data-Graph/README.md

 Tell us how your entry was the most...

 -  Impactfulness:
     - Natural disasters all around the world in the year 2008 to 2020 caused around 10 Millions injured and around 40 Millions displaced.
 For details [click here](https://ourworldindata.org/explorers/natural-disasters?tab=map&facet=none&Disaster+Type=All+disasters&Impact=Injuries&Timespan=Decadal+average&Per+capita=false&country=%7EOWID_WRL) Global and local search and rescue missions are launched every year around the world for stranded people as a result of natural disasters or otherwise.
 In the USA alone between 1992 and 2007 a total of 65,439 "Search and Rescue" (SAR) missions were conducted in National Parks.
-For reference [click here] ( https://www.researchgate.net/figure/Total-search-and-rescue-SAR-costs-incidents-fatalities-illness-or-injured_tbl1_26795932.)
+For reference [See]( https://www.researchgate.net/figure/Total-search-and-rescue-SAR-costs-incidents-fatalities-illness-or-injured_tbl1_26795932.)
 - Innovativeness:
     - Existing technologies mostly utilize Digital Elevation and other earth observation data to create maps and info graphs [ref](https://www.esri.com/news/arcuser/0799/demdemo.html).
 Because of the challenges of processing huge amount of data and lack of faster relations based search prevent other technologies to create land traversal solutions using earth observation data.